 Tanggu Tianjin, China Travel Guide

-The Binhai New District includes wetlands and coastal areas as part of conservation efforts.
+The Binhai New District includes wetlands and regions along the coast as part of conservation efforts.
 These focus on protecting migratory birds and marine ecosystems.
 Respect designated protected zones.

 Waste sorting and recycling are promoted nationwide.
-Pay attention to local guidelines.
-Minimize single-use plastics.
+Be aware of local guidelines.
+Reduce single-use-use plastics.
 Explore reusable products at Package Free Shop.

 Northern China, including Tianjin, faces water scarcity.
 Be mindful of your water usage, especially in hotels.
 Take shorter showers and reuse towels whenever feasible.
 Consider carbon offsetting with Terrapass.